 There are many cinematography terms used by professionals.
 Most of these terms are used in this article to help explain them in detail.

 The camera is the main tool used by a cinematographer to make the movie, so it’s important that they know all about it.

 Here is a list of some basic camera knowledge:

 The frame rate is how many pictures the camera can take per second.
-Film is shot at 24 frames per second, so movies have a flicker look to them.
+The film is shot at 24 frames per second, so movies have a flickering look to them.

 This frame rate was originally chosen because it matched the average eye blink rate – which means that on average, viewers won’t see the flicker as each frame replaces the other.